 4. Deep Cleaning

 Before saying goodbye to the property, make sure to give it one last deep cleaning.
 It’s best if this is done after all your things are gone.
-This should not be an average cleaning…Make that place sparkles!
+This should not be an average cleaning…Make that place sparkle!

 Get rid of all the trash.
 Clean and scrub everything as thoroughly as possible.
-Don’t forget to clear out and wipe down the refrigerator, vacuum the carpets, mop the floors, clean the toilets, scrub the sinks and showers.
+Don’t forget to clear out and wipe down the refrigerator, vacuum the carpets, mop the floors, clean the toilets, and scrub the sinks and showers.
 Your landlord is much more likely to return your full security deposit this way.

 A month prior to moving out, ask your landlord if they will do a quick walk-through of the property with you.
-Your landlord can then point out items which do and do not need repairs and cleaning before you move out.
+Your landlord can then point out items that do and do not need repairs and cleaning before you move out.
 The specifics!